villeteam/vexer/README.md

 - Exercise types are at the moment looked automatically only from packages starting with fi.utu.ville, if you use some other package for your exercise-type, you must override VilleExerStubUI's method getTypesToLoad() in generated {package}.stub.StubUI in {artifactId}-stub module
-- As we hit a more stable state with the project we will hopefully be migrating the artifacts to some other place than github...